jorgechato/vim-youcolor/README.md

 ## Configuration

-You can define a custom color palette for sprinkles to use, with the caveats described above.
-Just define the variable `g:sprinkles_palette` in your vimrc:
+You can define a custom color palette for youcolor to use, with the caveats described above.
+Just define the variable `g:youcolor_palette` in your vimrc:

-    let g:sprinkles_palette = {
+    let g:youcolor_palette = {
       \'text':       '16',
       \'background': '231',
       \'black':      '16',   'dark_grey':      '59',